jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 *   **Find a Pilot Project:** Don't try to boil the ocean.
 Pick a single, relatively low-risk project or service to be your guinea pig.
 *   **Assemble a Cross-Functional Team:** For that one project, pull together developers, operations folks, and maybe a QA person.
 Make them a single, dedicated unit.
 *   **Give Them a Shared Goal:** Get everyone on the same page.
-The goal isn't "do DevOps"—it's something real, like "cut our deployment time for this service in half."
+The goal isn't "do DevOps" - it's something real, like "cut our deployment time for this service in half."
 *   **Measure Everything and Brag About It:** Track the pilot team's DORA metrics and shout their successes from the rooftops.
 Show, don't just tell, the rest of the organization what's possible.

 This approach lets you learn what works for *your* company before you go all-in on a massive change.